teresa-wolfiivp/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance debugging, testing, and collaboration—keys to successful software development."

 In essence, don't overcomplicate or micro-optimize your code prematurely without evidence that it's a performance bottleneck.
 Clear, functional code often leads to better long-term efficiency and scalability than short-sighted optimizations.

+# 2024-02-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute scrambling and stress.
+Break down your projects into smaller, manageable tasks and set realistic deadlines for each.
+Using task management tools, such as Trello or Asana, can help keep you organized and on track.
+Remember to allocate enough time for breaks and to refocus, as this can lead to a more productive workday.